glue-viz/glue/doc/customizing_guide/viewer.rst

     class TutorialLayerState(LayerState):
         fill = CallbackProperty(False, docstring='Whether to show the markers as filled or not')

-The optional first value in :class:`~glue.external.echo.CallbackProperty` is the default value that the property should be set to.
+The optional first value in :class:`~echo.CallbackProperty` is the default value that the property should be set to.

 Multi-choice properties